Thingybob8055/6502-CPU/README.md

 <img src="..screenshots/../screenshots/demo.png" width="490">

-The above screenshot displays a visualisation of the status of the CPU registers, as well as the different pages and contents of the RAM, which includes the loaded program and the results of tne operations.
+The above screenshot displays a visualisation of the status of the CPU registers, as well as the different pages and contents of the RAM, which includes the loaded program and the results of the operations.

 ## Build Instructions